green-engineering/carbon-hack-24/docs/project_run_guide.md

 kubectl -n default create token metrics-reader-sa --duration 999999h
 ```

-Replace the token and kubernetes (k8s) host url located in the `server\ie\cluster.yaml` [file](https://github.com/nb-green-ops/carbon-hack-24/blob/main/server/ie/cluster.yml) and replace with your own values specific to your kubernetes cluster.
+Replace the token and kubernetes (k8s) host url located in `server\ie\cluster.yml` and replace with your own values specific to your kubernetes cluster.
 Note that the k8s host url will be different if your cluster is hosted on Azure or AWS.

 ```yml
 name: k8s-metrics-importer-example